Improving Order with Queues: Conclusion

-We conclude with a few open problems: \begin{itemize} \item Our results in Theorem~\ref{intro:k-queue-thm} depend on the fact that the $k$ queues are in parallel.
-It is an interesting open problem to consider the general setting where $k$ queues are arranged in an arbitrary directed acyclic network.
+We conclude with some open problems: \begin{itemize} \item Our results depend on the fact that the queues are used in parallel.
+As discussed above, we can improve by pairing queues and use them sequentially.
+It is an interesting open problem to consider the general setting, where the queues are arranged in an arbitrary directed acyclic network.
+Is pairing the queues, using the pairs sequentially, and adding bypasses optimal?

-\item Theorem~\ref{intro:mergeability} only applies to two sequences of LDS two each.
+\item Theorem~\ref{intro:mergeability} only applies to two sequences of LDS 2.
 Can we generalize this result to multiple queues and larger LDS?

-\item Besides the two measures of disorder, namely LDS and number of downsteps, it is interesting to develop other measures and understand their algorithmic properities.
+\item Besides the two measures of disorder LDS and the number of down-steps considered here, it will be interesting to develop other measures and understand their algorithmic properties.

 \item Stacks, which obey the Last-In-First-Out(LIFO) principle, have also been considered for sorting sequences~\cite{tarjan1972sorting,golumbic2004algorithmic}.
-It is an interesting open problem to characterize the sorting power of $k$ parallel stacks, for any fixed number $k$. \end{itemize}
+It is an interesting problem to characterize the sorting power of $k$ parallel stacks, for any fixed number $k$. \end{itemize}